Editor’s note: This post was last updated on 22 December 2021.

 With every click of the button, the counter state is updated, the DOM mutation is printed to the screen, and the effect function is triggered.
 Here’s what’s really happening:

-element has to be changed from the current count is previous value
+element have to be changed from the previous count

 Steps 1, 2, and 3 do not show any visual changes to the user.
-Only after the browser has painted the changes or mutations to the DOM does the user actually see a change.
+The user will only see a change after the browser has painted the changes or mutations to the DOM.
 React hands over the details about the DOM mutation to the browser engine, which figures out the entire process of painting the change to the screen.

 useEffect